 Did you know that livestock can actually improve the health of Nevada’s grasslands—and protect these landscapes for people and nature?
 Join us in the New Wild, where humans and nature are thriving together.

 Gather your friends and family and visit the Nevada Museum of Art’s Center for Art + Environment to explore how we're building sculptures to restore northern Nevada rivers.

 This year we're picking some of our favorite photos of Nevada wildlife and wild places and sharing them with you.
 Check back each month to see our choice.
 (Hint: it's not this one.)

 What's going on at McCarran Ranch Preserve?
 Our restoration efforts are revitalizing the Truckee River for nature and people.

 You love sage grouse, salmon, bald eagle and other Nevada wildlife—just like us!
 Check out these spectacular photos by Tim Torell.

 Watch a cool video and see how we’re combining art, science and community for wildlife and people in Nevada.

 People like you make our work—ensuring fresh water to drink, clean air to breathe and a home for species in Nevada and across the globe—possible.
+Thank you!